 Architectural surveys fall into two general classifications: intensive and reconnaissance levels.
 Both types have a place, depending on the amount of information to be collected, the time and budget available, and the geographic dispersion of the resources.
 Reconnsissance level surveys are the most common and are typically used for Section 106 consultation, and initial survey work in a previously undocumented area.
 All survey forms must still be completed using the Wisaard system.

+The Reconnaissance Level Survey (RLS) is designed as a “first-look” at a broad group of historic resources and records basic information that is collected from the exterior of a building only.
+Information collected through a RLS is assembled in a final report.
 Reconnaissance surveys are visual or predictive surveys that identify the general distribution, location and nature of cultural resources within a given area.
-A reconnaissance survey of the built environment generally entails the field identification of resources that appear to meet broad survey requirements.
 Documentation at this level rarely exceeds property address, observational information on architectural style and features, and photographic information.
-However, it may be possible to discern if the property appears to be a unique resource based on the observations of the overall survey area and this information should be recorded in the “Statement of Significance” section of the database.
-Reconnaissance surveys are often conducted to establish the boundaries for intensive surveys to follow.
+Based on the skill and expertise of the surveyor it should be possible to discern if a property appears to be connected to a larger context and the merits of its architecture.
+This information should be recorded in the “Statement of Significance” section of the database.
+Note that reconnaissance surveys are often conducted to establish the boundaries for intensive surveys to follow.

 Reconnaissance surveys consist of walking around an area and noting the general distribution of buildings, structures, and neighborhoods representing different architectural styles, periods and modes of construction.
 Because reconnaissance surveys record only observable information, they may not provide sufficient information with which to make determinations of eligibility beyond architectural significance.